Jarvis402/Jarvis402/docs/getting-started/quick-start.md

 # Quick Start Guide

-Get started with Jarvis402 in just minutes!
-This guide will walk you through your first interaction with the AI oracle.
+Get started with Jarvis402 in just 5 minutes!
+This guide will walk you through setting up and making your first autonomous payment.

+## What You'll Learn

+- How to access Jarvis402
+- Making your first payment request
+- Understanding the autonomous payment flow
+- Best practices for safe usage

+## Prerequisites

+Before you begin, you'll need:

+- A web browser (Chrome, Firefox, or Safari recommended)
+- A Web3 wallet (MetaMask, Coinbase Wallet, etc.)
+- Some cryptocurrency for gas fees and payments
+- Basic understanding of blockchain transactions

 ## Step 1: Access Jarvis402